Colored Contacts: All About Color Contact Lenses

 Just like regular contact lenses, color contacts are not bad for your eyes if you follow your eye doctor's instructions, particularly regarding how long you should wear your contacts and when you should replace your contacts.

 If you want to change your eye color only for special occasions, daily disposable color contacts are a great option.
+Though a type of surgery to change eye color is available, colored contacts are a much safer (and reversible) way to change the color of your eyes.

 Do you need a prescription for color contact lenses?